The-Box-Brand/Box-Factory-V2/README.md

 # Box Factory V2

-This project was made to generate X amount of randomly generated boxes to be used as artwork in an Ethereum NFT project.
+This project was created to generate artwork for an art NFT project on the Ethereum blockchain.
+We used this project as a tool to create canvases, GIFs, custom pieces, and a mass amount of unique pieces.

 We intended to launch the project in High School but never did.